Fraternization Policy Sample

 - It must provide courses of action that leave an employee with opportunities to understand and follow the policy.

-Dating or Fraternization Sample Policy
+Sample Dating or Fraternization Policy

-Any relationship that interferes with the company culture of teamwork, the harmonious work environment or the productivity of employees, will be addressed by applying the progressive discipline policy up to and including employment termination.
+- Any relationship that interferes with the company culture of teamwork, the harmonious work environment or the productivity of employees, will be addressed by applying the progressive discipline policy up to and including employment termination.

-Adverse workplace behavior or behavior that affects the workplace that arises because of personal relationships will not be tolerated.
+- Adverse workplace behavior—or behavior that affects the workplace that arises because of personal relationships—will not be tolerated.

-Additionally, any fraternization with any employee who reports to the manager or whose terms and conditions of employment such as pay raises, promotions, and advancement are potentially affected by the manager, is prohibited.
+- Additionally, any fraternization with any employee who reports to the manager or whose terms and conditions of employment such as pay raises, promotions, and advancement are potentially affected by the manager, is prohibited.

-Consequences of Dating and Extra-marital Affairs for the Organization
+Consequences of Dating and Extra-marital Affairs

 If a manager decides to pursue a close relationship with an employee, he or she needs to inform their manager and Human Resources immediately.
 The company will then decide what, if any, actions are necessary to take in regard to assignments and jobs.